 Before diving into the methods of implementing hypoxic training, it is essential to grasp what it entails.
 Hypoxic training, also referred to as altitude training, is based on the principle of training under conditions of reduced oxygen to stimulate physiological adaptations that can enhance athletic performance.

-A lire aussi : How Can Ultraviolet Light Therapy Be Used for Vitamin D Synthesis in Indoor Athletes?
+Sujet a lire : How Can Ultraviolet Light Therapy Be Used for Vitamin D Synthesis in Indoor Athletes?

 Several scholarly articles, which you can easily find on Google Scholar or PubMed, have examined the effects of hypoxic training on the human body.
 They generally agree that when exposed to hypoxia, the body compensates for the lack of oxygen by increasing the production of red blood cells, thereby improving oxygen delivery to the muscles.
 Some studies have also found that hypoxic training can stimulate the growth of new blood vessels and increase the efficiency of the body’s aerobic energy systems.